nextgis/docs_ngcom/source/srs.rst

 Additional coordinate systems
 -------------------------------------------------

-To view the list of all added SRS, go to the "Control panel" and select **"List"** in the "Spatial reference systems" section.
+To view the list of all added SRS, go to the "Control panel" and select **"List"** in the "Spacial reference systems" section.
 In this list there are two default SRS: «WGS 84 / Lon-lat (EPSG:4326)» and «WGS 84 / Pseudo-Mercator (EPSG:3857)», which can’t be removed or edited (apart from their names):

 .. figure:: _static/list_srs_eng_2.png
    :name: list_srs_pic